rakesh-shah/Linear-Regression-Assignment/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-Major Factors Influencing low rental demand​
+Major Factors Influencing rental demand​
 - High windspeed
 - High temperature
 - Light rain or snow